THE NEW CEO'S FIRST 100 DAYS

 As a new CEO, you have been appointed by a board of directors to either turn around an organization, or to continue its success.
 To do this, you need the support of your leadership team, and other influential people within the organization.
 But their support is not guaranteed.
 During your first 100 days in your new role, your immediate subordinates, your customers and the entire organization will be watching you.
 They will wait to see you how you relate to them, and based on what you do or don't do, they will decide whether or not they are going to support you.

 To prevent yourself from tripping, the focus for your first 100 days should be on:

 - Understanding the game and context.
-Winning the trust and support of your organization and customers.
+Winning the trust and support of your leadership team, the organization and its customers.

 - Putting your own stamp on the organization.
-Building the strategy and values that will guide the organization in the future.
+Crafting the strategy and values that will guide the organization in the future.

 1. Understand the game and win support.